DentalCare Logo

 Principles of Accurate Image Projection

 To better understand x-ray imaging, it is helpful to consider a radiograph as a picture of the projected image of the teeth and surrounding structures similar to a photograph.
 Whether using rigid or phosphor plate digital receptors or conventional film, the purpose of the receptor is to capture the projected image or area of interest.
-In discussing the principles of accurate image projection, the source of x-ray photons is the focal spot on the anode target inside the x-ray tube within the x-ray head.
+In discussing the principles of accurate image projection, the source of x-ray photons is the focal spot on the anode target inside the x-ray tube within the x-ray head (Figure 2).
 The principles of accurate image projection can be summarized as follows:

 As electrons strike the focal spot, x-rays are emitted.
 The smaller the focal spot is inside the x-ray tubehead, the greater the detail or resolution of the resultant image.
 Manufacturers govern the size of the focal spot, and it cannot be changed by the operator.
 However, the focal spot can become enlarged over time due to continuous machine use.3 This enlargement is often referred as “blooming” of the focal spot.
 When focal spot enlargement does occur, the resultant radiographic image becomes less sharp or fuzzy in appearance.3 X-ray machines in high-use operatories may exhibit signs of blooming before other intraoral x-ray machines in the office as a consequence of the greater workload and excessive heat generation.
 The focal spot should be monitored through a quality assurance program.
 Resolution test devices will determine any change in the focal spot size and can indicate when an x-ray head may need to be replaced.
 Specialized equipment is required to conduct this test.3 This test may be part of periodic state-mandated x-ray machine inspections.